lkYu92393/nodejs-db/README.md

 ## Future plan

 Is currently a very simple json document datastore.
 Planning to include different implementation of DB (like mysql or others), to serve as abstractions.

+## Archived

+In hindsight, there is SQLite for the job.